cockroachdb/docs/v20.2/authorization.md

 - be a member of other roles, inheriting their privileges.
 - have other roles as members that inherit its privileges.

-We often refer to these as "roles" to mean that they are created for managing the privileges of their member "users".
+We often refer to these as "roles" when they are created for managing the privileges of their member "users".
 We often refer to roles that are enabled to log in to a database as "users".

 The SQL statements [`CREATE USER`](create-user.html) and [`CREATE ROLE`](create-role.html) will create the same entity with one exception: `CREATE ROLE` will add the [`NOLOGIN`](create-role.html#parameters) option by default, preventing the role from being used to log in.
 Otherwise, for enhanced PostgreSQL compatibility, the keywords `ROLE` and `USER` can be used interchangeably in SQL statements.